 Hotel Il Pellicano is one of Italy’s fabled hotels.
 The Porto Ercole perched hotel has inspired more than just vacations.
 For over half a century, Il Pellicano has been muse to paintings, photographs, and stories.
 We sat down with owner Roberto Sciò to learn how he fell in love with Hotel Il Pellicano and what keeps him in love.

 Meandering Porto Ercole and Monte Argentario

 Just a few years after the 1965 opening of Il Pellicano by English aviator Michael Graham and American socialite Patsy Daszel, a 26- year-old Roberto Sciò found himself in Porto Ercole and stumbled into a great origin story.
 As Sciò tells us, friends were sailing from Canada to Monte Argentario and offered a casual invitation to meet up at Monte Argentario.
 Sciò wasn’t familiar with the area and immediately thought it was strange that his sailing friends were headed to a “mountain”.
-Always curious, and with zero interest in sleeping aboard the sailboat, Sciò meandered around Monte Argentario until came across the tiny Il Pellicano in Porto Ercole.
-“Is this an hotel?
-Is this an house?
+Always curious, and with zero interest in sleeping aboard the sailboat, Sciò meandered around Monte Argentario until coming across the tiny Il Pellicano in Porto Ercole.
+“Is this a hotel?
+Is this a house?
 I was surprised, because just in the arch, in the entrance of Il Pellicano, a nice gentleman was there.
 It was Charlie Chaplin,” Sciò recalls.
 At the time, Chaplin owned a cottage on the grounds, and Sciò was directed to Il Pellicano owner Michael Graham, who offered him a room in the “Italian quarters”, a designated four rooms specifically for Italian guests.
 Sciò stayed over night, danced with Chaplin’s young daughter Geraldine that night and woke up in love with Il Pellicano.